-Acid base accounting (ABA) results from 75 underground rib composites collected in 2004 are presented in Table 3.3 and Figure 3.26.
-Class 1 rib samples had an average neutralization potential (NP) of 499 tons $CaCO_3/1000t$ , which is equivalent to 50% carbonate.
-The Class 1 samples had an average acid potential (AP) of 65 tons $CaCO_3/1000t$ , which produced an average net neutralization potential (NNP) of 434 tons $CaCO_3/1000t$ .
-Class 1 production rock does not have the potential to generate acid rock drainage, however the potential for metal mobility (primarily zinc) from argillite does exist.
+Acid base accounting (ABA) results from 43 underground rib composites collected in 2005 are presented in Table 3.3 and Figure 3.28.
+Class 1 rib samples had an average neutralization potential (NP) of 467 tons CaCO3/1000t, which is equivalent to 47% carbonate.
+The Class 1 samples had an average acid potential (AP) of 95 tonsCaCO3/1000t, which produced an average net neutralization potential (NNP) of 372 tons CaCO3/1000t.
+Class 1 production rock does not have the potential to generate acid rock drainage, however KGCMC recognizes the potential for metal mobility (primarily zinc) from argillite.
 KGCMC recognizes this characteristic of Class 1 production rock and handles the material accordingly by placing it in controlled facilities, such as Site 23 and the tailings area.

-Class 2 production rock rib samples had a moderate average NP value (311 tonsCaCO $3$ /1000t) and an average AP of 165 tonsCaCO $3$ /1000t.
-The resulting average NNP for the Class 2 rib samples was 146.
-Class 3 rib samples had an average NP, AP and NNP of 240, 239 and 1 tonsCaCO $3$ /1000t, respectively.
+Class 2 production rock rib samples had a moderate average NP value (208 tonsCaCO3/1000t) and an average AP of 214 tonsCaCO3/1000t.
+The resulting average NNP for the Class 2 rib samples was -6.
+Class 3 rib samples had an average NP, AP and NNP of 163, 361 and -198 tonsCaCO3/1000t, respectively.
 Negative values for NNP indicate that the materials are potentially acid generating, thus requiring appropriate ARD control measures.
 Carbonate in the Class 2 and Class 3 production rock prevents ARD formation in the short term, allowing time for placement of a composite soil cover to be constructed during reclamation.
 The soil cover is designed to inhibit ARD formation by minimizing oxygen and water infiltration into the underlying production rock.
-Class 4 rib samples produced an average NNP of -143 tonsCaCO3/1000t, which is within the range for Class 3 material (-100 to -300 tonsCaCO3/1000t).
+Class 4 rib samples produced an average NNP of -493 tonsCaCO3/1000t.
 Class 4 material is retained underground.

-Figure 3.26 compares actual class designation based on ABA analyses to the results of visual designation use underground to classify the production rock.
-Of the 75 composites, visual classification assigned only 4 samples (5%) to a lower, less conservative class.
-40 (53%) of the composites were assigned to the appropriate class and 31 (41%) to a higher, more conservative class.
-These data represent a 95% success rate for the visual classification program.
+Figure 3.28 compares actual class designation based on ABA analyses to the results of visual designation use underground to classify the production rock.
+Of the 43 composites, visual classification assigned only 1 sample (2%) to a lower, less conservative class.
+22 (51%) of the composites were assigned to the appropriate class and 20 (47%) to a higher, more conservative class.
+These data represent a 98% success rate for the visual classification program.